 4. Learn the language.

 Malta is a bilingual country – most locals speak both Maltese & English fluently.
-There is also a large population comprised of foreigners, and a good understanding of English is necessary in most customer-facing jobs (unless your role specifically calls for your native language).
+There is also a large population comprised of foreigners, and a good understanding of English is necessary for most customer-facing jobs (unless your role specifically calls for your native language).